Frequently Asked Questions About Counseling

-You may call or email me with any questions regarding counseling and to schedule your initial appointment.
+You may call or email me to set up a 15 minute phone consultation to make sure that I am the right provider for your needs.
+If we both agree it's a good fight then we will schedule an intake appointment.
 Upon scheduling, you will be emailed a link to complete all intake paperwork electronically before your first appointment.
 Once you submit the paperwork, it will be automatically uploaded to me and I will review the documents before our initial session.
-The initial session will consist of questions related to your intake paperwork, getting to know one another, deciding if it is appropriate for us to work together, and making a tentative plan for treatment.
+The initial session will consist of questions related to your intake paperwork, getting to know one another, and making a tentative plan for treatment.

 How frequent are counseling sessions?